Swarchal/TISS/README.md

 #### 2 Then calculate the D-values and scale them via a z-score to get a numerical vector for each compound:

-D-values are calculated from a modified Kolmogorov-Smirnov test, and are essentially the greatest veritical distance from the empirical cumulative distribution curves between the compound and the control for each feature.
+D-values are calculated from a modified Kolmogorov-Smirnov test, and are essentially the greatest vertical distance from the empirical cumulative distribution curves between the compound and the control for each feature.
 They differ from standard KS values in that they are given a sign dependent on their position to the control distribution.
 Values shifted to the left (lower) are given a minus (-) sign, whereas values to the right (higher) are given a plus (+) sign.

 This produces a long vector of D values for each compound.
 These numeric vectors are concatenated together from multiple concentrations.